List of 40 Famous Forests in India to visit

 Hotel in Turahalli Forest

-25. Dr Salim Ali Bird Sanctuary Goa
+25. Dr Salim Ali Bird Sanctuary, Goa

 Named after the great Indian ornithologist, Salim Ali Bird Sanctuary is a bird sanctuary in Southern India.
 It’s an estuarine habitat formed by mangrove plants.
 It’s among India’s earliest established bird sanctuaries, created in 1988.
 Tourists with a permit from the Chief Wildlife Warden of the Forest Department of Panaji can enter.